scott-knight/linux-on-windows-11/customize-ubuntu.md

 ```

 2. You should be prompted about default settings and installation.
 Simply accept the defaults.
-3. Once finished, add the following to your `.zshrc` file
+3. Once finished, run the following in the console:

 ```sh
 echo 'eval "$(/home/linuxbrew/.linuxbrew/bin/brew shellenv)"' >> $HOME/.zshrc && eval "$(/home/linuxbrew/.linuxbrew/bin/brew shellenv)"
 ```